open-dxp/skeleton/README.md

 > It is not affiliated with, endorsed by, or sponsored by Pimcore GmbH.
 > Original credits: [Pimcore GmbH](https://www.pimcore.com)

-**OpenDXP Admin Bundle is based on the Pimcore® Community Edition and remains licensed under GPLv3.**
+**OpenDXP Skeleton is based on the Pimcore® Community Edition and remains licensed under GPLv3.**

 ***